How to Photograph Christmas Lights: Techniques for Magical Holiday Photography

 Clear Weather

-In clear weather, Christmas lights shine brightly against the dark sky.
+In clear weather, these lights shine brightly against the dark sky.
 To make the most of these conditions, setting up your camera will ensure stability for long exposures.
 Plus adjusting the ISO to a lower setting will help maintain the clarity of the lights.
 The best moment to shoot is during the blue hour, where the remaining natural illumination provides a deep blue sky that contrasts beautifully with the warm hues of the yellow lights.

 Capturing Lights on Snowy Evenings